Q: What is the difference between an assisted living facility and a nursing home?

-A: The cost varies from approximately $2,700 to $6,000 per month, depending on the level of care and range of services needed.
+A: The cost can vary from around $3,000 to $8,000 per month, depending on the level of care and range of services needed.
 A pre-admission evaluation is done to determine the costs.

 Q: What happens if my loved one's condition changes and they need more care than they did when they were admitted?

 A: Roseleaf regularly performs evaluations to make modifications in care and needed services.
 Families are notified when necessary care changes need to be made.
 In the event of a loved one needing temporary nursing home care, they can always be re-admitted to Roseleaf, when the time is appropriate.

 Q: What is Roseleaf Respite Care?

 A: We offer short-term care that allows relief and a much need break for caregivers who are overwhelmed, over-stressed and over-worked.
 Respite Care is also a great option when you need a little assistance recovering post-surgery, recovering from an illnesses or when your regular Health Care Provider is temporarily unavailable.
 Fees for this service vary.